-The East Asia and Pacific region, where most of the Group's operations are situated, achieved a lower than expected economic growth of approximately 5.3% in 2016.
-The economic development in the region last year was characterized by continuous growth in personal consumption expenditure, stagnated performance in industrial consumptions and high activities level in the financial sector.
+The East Asia and Pacific region, where most of the Group's operations are situated, achieved a lower than expected economic growth of approximately 5.6% in 2017.
+The economic development in the region last year was characterized by strong personal and industrial consumption expenditure, and high activities level in the financial sector.
 As the Group's operations covered a wide range of segments, the economic environment faced by the business units varied from one to another.
-Against this backdrop, the Group managed to reduce the loss attributable to shareholders to approximately HK\$85,000,000 for the twelve months ended 31 March 2017 as compared to approximately HK\$116,000,000 for the corresponding year ended 31 March 2016.
+Against this backdrop, the Group managed to reduce the loss attributable to shareholders to approximately HK\$60,735,000 for the twelve months ended 31 March 2018 as compared to approximately HK\$85,359,000 for the corresponding year ended 31 March 2017.

 While the Group continued to implement cost controls and to improve operating results, the board of directors also identified opportunities in the financial services segment to diversify the business scope and broaden the revenue base of the Group.
 During the previous reporting period, the Group acquired a money lending business in November 2015 and completed the acquisition of the entire issued share capital of Sun International Securities Limited ("SISL") and Sun International Asset Management Limited ("SIAML") in February 2016.
-SISL is principally engaged in the provision of type 1 (dealing in securities), type 2 (dealing in futures contracts) and type 4 (advising on securities) regulated activities under the Securities and Future Ordinance (Chapter 571 of the Laws of Hong Kong) (the "SFO") in Hong Kong, while SIAML is principally engaged in the provision of type 4, (advising on securities), type 5 (advising on futures contracts) and type 9 (asset management) regulated activities under the SFO in Hong Kong.
+SISL is principally engaged in the provision of type 1 (dealing in securities), type 2 (dealing in futures contracts) and type 4 (advising on securities) regulated activities under the Securities and Future Ordinance (Chapter 571 of the Laws of Hong Kong) (the "SFO") in Hong Kong, while SIAML is principally engaged in the provision of type 4, (advising on securities), type 9 (asset management) regulated activities under the SFO in Hong Kong.

 Apart from the operating results, the board of directors was also mindful of the overall financial position of the Group.
-Whilst the Group has successfully secured new interest-bearing borrowings of HK\$45,000,000 during the year ended 31 March 2017 the board of directors would continue to closely monitor the financial position of the Group and the financial market environment in order to establish a more sustainable foundation for the Group.
+Whilst the Group has successfully secured new interest-bearing borrowings of HK\$10,000,000 during the year ended 31 March 2018 the board of directors would continue to closely monitor the financial position of the Group and the financial market environment in order to establish a more sustainable foundation for the Group.